-Mark is a Disputes Partner in the Intellectual Property Group and a specialist in technology, media and telecoms (TMT) litigation, contentious privacy and cyber security issues and financial services disputes.
+Mark is a Disputes Partner in the Innovation Department and a specialist in technology, media and telecoms (TMT) litigation, contentious privacy and cyber security issues and financial services disputes.

 He has considerable experience of complex domestic and cross-border litigation, international arbitration and regulatory matters.
 He has conducted litigation in all commercial divisions of the English High Court, Court of Appeal, Supreme Court and Court of Justice of the EU; represented clients in international arbitration proceedings under the rules of the ICC, LCIA, RIDR and IFTA; and has a broad experience of mediation and other dispute resolution mechanisms.